-Globally, there are 9 RFMOs1 that overlap with the known distribution of current ACAP-listed species (Table 2).
+Globally, there are 17 RFMOs1, of which 15 are active and two are in preparatory stages (Table 1).
 Figure 1 illustrates the areas managed by RFMOs, that overlap with ACAP-listed species.
 Most RFMOs address a specific set of fish stocks, meaning that RFMO areas may therefore overlap.